Over 17,000 People in the UK Live With Sickle Cell Disease. In Scotland, Most Face It Alone.

 Where it all begun..

-Where It All Began… In 2016, Hope Project Scotland was founded by Christine and Lekan, both living with sickle cell disease, alongside other families facing the same crisis.
+In 2016, Hope Project Scotland was founded by Christine and Lekan, both living with sickle cell disease, alongside other families facing the same crisis.
 Beyond the physical pain caused by the disease, families and patients suffered social stigma and isolation, which worsened their quality of life as they battled the medical and financial demands of staying healthy.

 In Scotland, there was no dedicated local support for families affected by sickle cell and other blood disorders.
 Our mission was clear from day one: bring together patients and their families to eradicate the isolation, social stigma, and prejudice, and advocate for better healthcare for people living with the disease.